Key Takeaways

 There are a few risks to consider before giving your dog a popsicle:

-- In addition, feeding dogs too many popsicles can lead to digestive issues.
-Too much sugar can upset a dog’s stomach, and the cold temperature of popsicles can cause problems like bloat.
+• Too many popsicles can give your pet digestive issues.
+Sugar can upset their stomach, and the cold temperature of popsicles can trigger bloat in susceptible dogs.

-- Last but not least, make sure that your dog is not lactose intolerant before giving them a cream-based popsicle.
-Dairy products can cause diarrhea and vomiting in some dogs, so it’s best to avoid them altogether.
+• Make sure your dog isn’t lactose intolerant before giving them a cream-based popsicle.
+You don’t want diarrhea and vomiting in your home!

-- Watch out for the popsicle stick as well!
-Dogs can easily choke on them or crack them in half and hurt the insides of their esophagus, so make sure to remove the sticks before giving your dog their popsicle.
+• Watch out for the popsicle stick as well!
+Dogs can easily crack it in half and hurt the inside of their esophagus, or choke on the pieces.

 Editor’s Note